 - King Radical from The Adventures of Dr. McNinja.
 His two goals in life seem to be making Cumberland a more radical place, and messing with Dr McNinja's head.
 Why?
 For fun.

 - Donovan in Dominic Deegan reveals that his comically-poor grasp of the Orcish language was just a front; he knew how to speak the language perfectly for roughly twenty years, but insisted on the mangled version because he thought it was funny (and that he was a bard, as being funny is the reason bards do anything).

-- In El Goonish Shive, it was revealed that the Hammers that all women can call forth to painfully (but harmlessly) reprimand offensive men actually cause more offensive actions/comments because it's a funny reaction.
+- It was revealed that the Hammers that all women can call forth to painfully (but harmlessly) reprimand offensive men actually cause more offensive actions/comments because it's a funny reaction.
 The immortal who created them did so for the gag factor.
 Susan is NOT amused.

 - It's brought up again with regards to why people are suddenly gaining Magic Marks (Pandora Chaos Raven is covertly giving them to people):

 Luke: So you don't know why we were given them.

 Justin: It could be as simple as a bored Immortal.

 Pandora: [present but invisible and inaudible] Boredom is but one of the many reasons I am upsetting the balance between layers of reality in this universe.
 Nonetheless, very astute.

 - Coyote from Gunnerkrigg Court.
 Comes with being a Trickster God, as mentioned above under Mythology.